 1. A Need to Build and Maintain a Solid Mailing List

 Unlike reaching online users via social networking sites such as Facebook and Twitter, the reachability of email marketing depends first and foremost on the database of email recipients.
-However, building the list of recipients is similar to traditional outbound marketing activities because it takes time to accumulate a large number of email addresses.
-Note that social networking site audience can be built through online advertising or consistent and effective audience engagement.
+However, building the list of recipients is similar to traditional outbound marketing activities because it takes time to accumulate a large number of addresses.
+Note that the audience of social media platforms can be built through online advertising or consistent and effective audience engagement.

 2. Special Considerations in Email Best Practices